datajoint/datajoint-python/specs/transpiler_specs.md

 `Aggregation` is a subclass of `QueryExpression`.
 Its main input is the *aggregating* query expression and it takes an additional second input — the *aggregated* query expression.

-The SQL equivalent of aggregation is the NATURAL LEFT JOIN of the two inputs by a GROUP BY on the primary key arguments of the first input.
+The SQL equivalent of aggregation is
+1. the NATURAL LEFT JOIN of the two inputs.
+1. followed by a GROUP BY on the primary key arguments of the first input
+1. followed by a projection.

+The projection works the same as `.proj` with respect to the first input.
+With respect to the second input, the projection part of aggregation allows only calculated attributes that use aggregating functions (*eg* `SUM`, `AVG`, `COUNT`)  applied to the attributes of the aggregated (second) input and non-aggregating functions on the attribute of the aggregating (first) input.

 `Aggregation` supports all the same operators as `QueryExpression` except:
 1. `restriction` turns into a `HAVING` clause instead of a `WHERE` clause.
-This allows applying any valid restriction with making a subquery (at least for MySQL)
+This allows applying any valid restriction without making a subquery (at least for MySQL).
+Therefore, restricting an `Aggregation` object never results in a subquery.
-2. When joined, aggregation always turns into a subquery.
+2. In joins, aggregation always turns into a subquery.

 All other rules for subqueries remain the same as for `QueryExpression`

+## Union
+`Union` is a subclass of `QueryExpression`.
+A `Union` object results from the `+` operator on two `QueryExpression` objects.
+Its `source` property contains the list of expressions (at least two) to unify.
+Thus the `+` operator on unions simply merges their sources, making a bigger union.

+Union treats all its inputs as subqueries except for unrestricted Union objects.

+## Universal Sets `dj.U`
+`dj.U` is a special operand in query expressions that allows performing special operations.
+By itself, it can never form a query and is not a subclass of `QueryExpression`.
+Other query expressions are modified through participation in operations with `dj.U`.

+### Aggegating by `dj.U`

+### Resttricting a `dj.U` object with a `QueryExpression` object

+### Joining a `dj.U` object